JAlcocerT/JAlcocerT/content/blog/tinker-racing.md

 ### CANBUS with UBUNTU

-Yes, you can read and interact with a CAN bus using the Ubuntu command-line interface (CLI).
+You can read and interact with a CAN bus using the Ubuntu command-line interface (CLI).

 However, it requires some setup and the use of specialized tools.
-Here's a breakdown of how you can do it:

 **1. Hardware Requirements:**